Software-Engineering-DHBW/BonoboBoard/README.md

 418   Klausur: Wahlmodul Informatik          2022-04-08 09:00:00 2022-04-08 11:00:00
 ```

 So it is proven, that we can get information about all courses and their lectures.
-Isn't that great?